 In the case of idiopathic neuropathy, your attorney may recommend additional medical treatment to strengthen your application.
 That recommendation may include additional testing to document the severity of the nerve damage such as an EMG or NMG.
 Your attorney may also recommend treatment with a neurologist or physical therapy.
 They may also recommend you have undergone a functional capacity evaluation.
 There are a number of ways to strengthen any case for disability benefits.
 The most important way to strengthen your case is by following all of the recommendations of your medical provider.
 If your doctor recommends you see a specialist then you need to make sure that is done.
 If your doctor recommends certain medications then you should make attempts to try medications.
 Not following the recommended treatment of your medical provider will be viewed as a negative from social security.
 The resulting answer is your condition must not impact you that much if you are not following the advice of your doctor.
 Of course, there are a number of logical reasons you may not want to follow your doctor’s medical advice, that would be another reason to have an experienced attorney handling your case.
 Someone who can tell you the impact of not following the recommendation and providing an explanation to social security if there is a valid one.

 Proving you are disabled is not easy.
 Not only is the process extensive, but you will also likely receive multiples denials before you are approved, and the entire process could take up to three years for a resolution.
 But if you follow the advice of your doctors, hire an experienced disability attorney, and don’t expect to be able to return to work in any capacity within 12 months, have faith and continue with your application.
 Approximately 70% of people are denied based on their initial application, while 65% of people are approved after requesting a hearing before an administrative law judge.
 Do not get discouraged.
-Hire an experienced disability attorney today so as to get your application started.
+Hire an experienced Social Security Disability Lawyer today so as to get your application started.